svm-suite/svm-suite.github.io/README.md

 ##### 1.2.1 temporary and permanent data storage

+Data in *compute-stateful.svm* is stored in so-called memory cells.
+Memory cells hold arbitrary complex s-expressions, and can be temporary or permanent.
+Computing with temporary cells is much faster than computing with permanent cells since temporary cells are typically stored in RAM.
+Computing with permanent cells is much slower than computing with temporary cells since permanent cells are typically stored on disk drives.

 ###### temporary data storage

-Data in *compute-stateful.svm* code is computed using memory cells.
 Temporary memory cells are noted by `TEMP` sections, and they live from the moment they are created until reaching the `stop` state, or until their data is set to `NIL`.
-Computing with temporary cells is much faster than computing with permanent cells since temporary cells are typically stored in RAM.

 The next example: